-Soil roughness data will be archived both in hardcopy and electronically by each ground team:

-• The data from the roughness sampling form will be entered at the end of the day in the prepopulated file Roughness.xls, and stored on the data laptop folder

-"Desktop\PRISM\Ground_Data\DD-MM-YY\ Area_ID\Roughness\" where DD is day, MM is month, YY is the year (Please note: date/time must be AET) and Area_ID is the focus area identification code.
+The roughness sampling form will be archived both in hardcopy and electronically by each ground team.
+It will be entered at the end of the day in the pre-populated file Roughness.xls, and stored on the data laptop folder "Desktop\PRISM\Ground_Data\DD-MM-YY\ Area_ID\Roughness\" where DD is day, MM is month, YY is the year (Please note: date/time must be AET) and Area_ID is the focus area identification code.
 These data must be typed up at the end of the sampling day or at latest the subsequent day.
-The photos must also be stored in the same directory as the xls file, renamed as Roughness_DD-MM-YY#.jpg where # is the photo identification number provided by the camera and crossed-referenced in the hardcopy form.
+The profile data will be archived in the same folder and for three techniques respectively as follows: